 HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages ATI Physical Therapy (ATIP) Investors to Contact Firm's Attorneys Now, Firm Investigating Possible Asset Impairments and Securities Law Violations

-SAN FRANCISCO, July 26, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges ATI Physical Therapy, Inc. (: ATIP) investors with significant losses to submit your losses now.
+SAN FRANCISCO, July 27, 2021 /PRNewswire/ -- Hagens Berman urges ATI Physical Therapy, Inc. (NYSE: ATIP) investors with significant losses to submit your losses now.
 The firm is investigating possible securities law violations and certain investors may have valuable claims.

 Visit: www.hbsslaw.com/investor-fraud/ATIP